Qballjos/Email_Signature_JosVisserICT/LOGO_SETUP.md

 ## Summary

-**New Setup:**
+**Current Setup:**
-- ✅ Single logo file: `logo.png`
+- ✅ Single logo file: `josvisser-logo.png` ✅
+- ✅ Original resolution: 1360×1360px
+- ✅ Displayed at: 240×240px in email
 - ✅ Works for light and dark themes
-- ✅ Simpler to maintain
-- ✅ Smaller deployment size
+- ✅ Orange branding (#f6a000)
-- ✅ Same great compatibility
+- ✅ Clean and simple

-**Old Setup (no longer needed):**
-- ❌ logo-light.png
-- ❌ logo-dark.png
-- ❌ Complex switching logic

 ---

-## Next Steps

-1. Choose which logo to use (or create new one)
-2. Rename/save as `logo.png`
-3. Place in `cloudflare-pages/assets/`
+## ✅ All Set!

+Your logo is already configured and working:

+1. ✅ Logo uploaded: `josvisser-logo.png`
-4. Deploy to Cloudflare
+2. ✅ Deployed to Cloudflare
-5. Signature will automatically use the new logo!
+3. ✅ Signature uses correct URL
+4. ✅ Working in email signature

+**To update logo:** Replace `app.png` or `josvisser-logo.png` in `cloudflare-pages/assets/` and redeploy.

 ---